 1536 × 1131Images may be subject to copyright.
 Learn More

 The Ted Lewis Museum is located on 133 West Main Street in Circleville, Ohio.
 It is dedicated to paying tribute to one of Ohio’s most influential jazz musicians, Ted Lewis.
 He cheered everybody up.
 His motto “Is everybody happy?,” is posted on the glass part of the door right under 133.
 Please make yourself happy and visit this gem of a museum.
 It is dedicated to great American music.

 Happy Birthday Complete with Clarinet, Cane and Top Hat.
 Whoever has a birthday can enjoy this post.
 Please share it with all your friends!
 I (blogger David) have just return from a once in a lifetime experience: A visit to the Ted Lewis Museum in Circleville, Ohio.
 Ted Lewis was famous for his saying: “Is everybody happy?”Joseph Rubin is the museum curator.
 He invited me and included my wife to be part of a commemoration concert.

 The concert was to honor the man I worked with for some 15 years: Rubinoff and His Violin.
 He was also a part of the Big Band scene even though he played the violin.
 He also was part of the Hollywood scene.
 America loved his music.
 This was in the 1930’s.
 Then, he was grossing an income as high was $500,000.00 yearly.
 I think the Ted Lewis Museum is every bit as good as the museum featured in the movie, National Treasure.
 It has a lot of spirit, thanks to Joseph Rubin.
 This gracious curator has a solid musical background.
-Rubin works as an administrator for the New York Gilbert & Sullivan Players.
-He also founded the Canton Comic Opera Company.
-He states “Most people today don’t know what a revue is.”
+He founded the Canton Comic Opera Company.
+The Maestro states “Some people today don’t even know what a revue is.”

 Happy Birthday also to Rubinoff thanks to Joseph Rubin